-C.4 ration of Freshpet, Inc. (incorporated by reference to Exhibit 3.1 Fifth Amended and Restated Certificate of Incorpo ration of resilipat, inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K , filed with the SEC on September 27, 2021) Loan and Security Agreement, dated April 29, 2022, by and among the Company and City National Bank, a na rporated by reference to the Company's Current Report on Form 8-K filed with the SEC on May 2, 2022) eference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed with the SEC on June 9, 2021) 31.1 Certification of Chief Executive Officer pursuant to 31.2 Certification of Chief Financial Officer pursuant to Financial Officer pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 EX-101.INS Inline XBRL Instance Document - the instance do cument does not appear in the Interactive Data File because its XBRL tags are embedded within the inline XBR EX-101.SCH Inline XBRL Taxonomy Extension Schema Docum ent EX-101.CAL Inline XBRL Taxonomy Extension Calculation Link EX-101.LAB Inline XBRL Taxonomy Extension Label Linkbase EX-101.PRE Inline XBRL Taxonomy Extension Presentation Lir EX-101.DEF Inline XBRL Taxonomy Extension Definition Linkba EX-104 Inline XBRL Formatted Cover Page (formatted as Filed herewith.
+Exhibit No. Description 3.1 Amended and Restated Bylaws of Freshpet, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed with the SEC on June 30, 2022) 10.1 First Amendment to Sixth Amended and Restated Loan and Security Agreement, dated April 29, 2022, by and among the Company and City National Bank, as the arranger and administrative agent, and the lenders thereto (incorporated by reference to the Company's Current Report on Form 8-K filed with the SEC on May 2, 2022) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications of Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes- Oxley Act of 2002 EX-101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the inline XBRL document.
+EX-101.SCH Inline XBRL Taxonomy Extension Schema Document EX-101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document EX-101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document EX-101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document EX-101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document EX-104 Inline XBRL Formatted Cover Page (formatted as Inline XBRL and contained in Exhibit 101). ,

-Filed herewith.
+^{} Filed herewith.